 Restaurants and Takeaways

-There is only one dedicated restaurant in Milton, the Osteria, Waggon and Horses on Pond Green is an Elgoods tied house run as the Osteria Italian restaurant, but all the pubs (see below) do food at lunchtime and evenings (although do check as some don’t do food every evening).
+There is no dedicated restaurant in Milton, but all the pubs (see below) do food at lunchtime and evenings (although do check as some don’t do food every evening).

 For takeaway food you can get Indian from the shop on the parade in the high street, Chinese or fish and chips from shops behind Benet Garage, and a kebab or burger from the kebab van which is parked most nights opposite Tesco.
 The Milton Spice Indian takeaway offers home delivery.

 We have two coffee shops in the village, all in other establishments:

-- Café Diem inside the Visitor Centre of Milton Country Park
+- Grounds Café inside the Visitor Centre of Milton Country Park

 - Costa Coffee inside Tesco.
 A number of other takeaways in Histon and Cambridge offer home delivery to Milton – you’ll find details in the flyers you get with the local free papers.